HCDE 532: Web design studio

 - UW Technology Getting Started Guide

-- HTML And CSS: Visual Quickstart Guide, 8th edition
+- HTML And CSS: Visual Quickstart Guide, Elizabeth Castro, 8th edition

 - Learning Responsive Web Design: A Beginners Guide

 - HTML and CSS: Design and Build Websites, Jon Duckett

 - Web Style Guide, Basic Design Principles for Creating Web Sites

 Much of the work in this course will take place outside of the classroom.
 Students must have assignments completed when they are due.
 Exercises will be marked down 25% for every week they are late.

 Exercises will be graded on a four-point system according to the sample UW Grading Guidelines

 4 | Excellent quality work demonstrating superior skills, craftsmanship, and innovative approaches to the problem.

 3 | High quality work exceeds the minimum requirements of the project and demonstrates thorough understanding of concepts and principles.